mxria-a/CFG-Group5-Project/README.md

 - Once the React app has been started, the user can move through the interface, simulating the experience of ordering a takeaway
 - Currently, the restaurants in the database are only in London, so it will only return items for London postcodes
-- The item seach is limited to the options in the drop-down menu as this is just a prototype product
+- The item search is limited to the options in the drop-down menu as this is just a prototype product

 ## Testing